JenniferVonT/AutoCatFeeder/README.md

 - **Telegram API:** used to send notification and messages to my cellphone/telegram app when the food runs low or the dispenser have trouble dispensing food.

 ### Set up a bot on Telegram:
-- Install the telegram app on your computer [For PC/Linux](https://desktop.telegram.org/) [For macOS](https://macos.telegram.org/)
+- Install the telegram app on your computer and sync it to your mobile app as shown when installing [For PC/Linux](https://desktop.telegram.org/) [For macOS](https://macos.telegram.org/)
-- Start a conversation with the [@BotFather](https://telegram.me/BotFather) by either clicking this link or searching in the telegram application for "@BotFather" (this is the telegram bot that creates other bots)
+- Start a conversation with the [@BotFather](https://telegram.me/BotFather) on desktop by either clicking this link or searching in the telegram application for "@BotFather" (this is the telegram bot that creates other bots)
-- Write "/start" to the BotFather, then select the "/newbot" option and follow the prompts that are given.
+- Write "/start" to the BotFather if the prompts box doesn't automatically appear, then select/send the "/newbot" option/prompt and follow the prompts that are given for naming.
-- At the end you will get a token to access the HTTP API, **SAVE THIS IN A SECURE PLACE**, this token will be used in the code to send messages (use an env file for "secret" variables that is included in a .gitignore file if the project is pushed to github or any other git platform)
+- At the end you will get a bot token to access the HTTP API, **SAVE THIS IN A SECURE PLACE**, this token will be used in the code to send messages (use an env file for "secret" variables that is included in a .gitignore file if the project is pushed to github or any other git source control platform), the token will look something like this ```7777777777:AAAAA7aaAa_aAaAAA77AA-7AaAaaAaaaAaa``` but with unique randomized letters and numbers.
-- Create a new group chat in telegram, add the bot as a user in that chat and make the bot an admin user, send a random message in the chat.
+- Create a new group chat in the telegram app (either on mobile or desktop), add the bot as a user in the group-chat and make the bot an admin user; send a random test message in the chat.
-- Take your bot token and insert this url into your browser where you insert your bot token from before (remove the {}): https://api.telegram.org/bot{YourBOTToken}/getUpdates
+- Take your bot token and insert this url into your browser where you insert your bot token - ```https://api.telegram.org/bot{YourBOTToken}/getUpdates``` (example: ```https://api.telegram.org/bot7777777777:AAAAA7aaAa_aAaAAA77AA-7AaAaaAaaaAaa/getUpdates```)
-- In your browser you will see the API response as JSON, find this part and save your chat-id in a secure place: "chat": {**"id": -1234567**, "title": "titlename", "type": "chattype"}
+- In your browser you will see the API response as JSON (JavaScript Object Notation, a standard text format), find this part and save the chat-id in a secure place: ```"chat": {"id": -1234567, "title": "titlename", "type": "chattype"}```
 - With the BOT Token and chat id you will now be able to send messages through your Raspberry Pi.
+To see a code example of how to send message see [networkSettings](./networkSettings.py)

 ## The code
 All code is located in this repo and can be reached at the top.<br><br>